Your own information security

 • Never give your e-ID to anyone who contacts you unexpectedly.

-• Never let anyone else log in with your e-ID for you.
+• Never let someone else log in for you using your e-ID.

-• Hang up the phone if you suspect someone is trying to trick you over the phone - even if they claim to be a relative, a bank, a company or a government agency.
+• Hang up if you suspect someone is trying to scam you over the phone - even if they claim to be a relative, a bank, a company or a government agency.

-• Always check what you are signing in the app - cancel if you are unsure.
+• Always check what you are signing in the application - cancel if you are unsure.

 • Don't trust a caller just because they have information about you.